openiddict/openiddict-documentation/guides/contributing-a-new-web-provider.md

 the approach used by the ASP.NET Core OAuth 2.0 base handler, that doesn't support the OpenID Connect discovery and OAuth 2.0 authorization server metadata specifications.

 Due to these differences, **contributing a new provider to the OpenIddict stack is quite different from adding an aspnet-contrib provider**.

-> [!NOTE]
-> This page focuses on implementing a new Web provider that is not yet supported by OpenIddict.
-For more
-> information on how to consume an existing provider, read [Web providers](/integrations/web-providers.md).

 ## Add a new `<Provider>` node for the new provider